In this tutorial for beginning modelers, I will explain how to use polygon modeling to create an object using 3dsMax.

 If you are already familiar with the basic operations, please go on to the next step.

-Before beginning the polygon modelling, first start with learning the basic knowledge.
+Before beginning the polygon modeling, first start with learning the basics.

 In the previous tutorial, we called an object a [Primitive].